 Participation in NSO is the first step in becoming a successful Bellevue University student.
-NSO is held on the main campus prior to each fall and spring term.
+NSO is held on the main campus each Fall term and via webinar each Fall, Winter, and Spring terms.
 NSO eases the student's transition to Bellevue University by helping them become familiar with the layout of campus and support services available.
 NSO attendees have the opportunity to meet administrators, faculty, staff, and fellow classmates.
 The knowledge students acquire and relationships they begin to form at NSO will help them achieve their education goals.
-Distance learners may participate in the online version at http://libquides.bellevue.edu/newstudentorientation.
+Distance learners may participate in the online version at http://libguides.bellevue.edu/newstudentorientation.